 An authorized signer is a person the company empowers to sign documents on its behalf.

-In some cases, authorized signers have full authority to sign legal and financial documents, which gives them the power to open and close accounts, execute orders, and agree to contracts that bind the business.
+In some cases, authorized signers have full authority to sign legal and financial documents.
+This gives them the power to open and close accounts, execute orders, and agree to contracts that bind the business.
 In other instances, the power of an authorized signer is limited so they can sign specific documents, oversee specific transactions, or act on behalf of the business with a specific set of accounts.

 Often, owners, partners, or specific executives of a business have full authority to sign documents and transact for a business.
 Many then grant their CFO or in-house accountant authority to sign checks, manage or take on loans, and execute other financial documents.
 They might also assign their in-house attorney the power to execute contracts and agreements, perhaps after following a specific protocol.